vtex-sites/gatsby.store/README.md

 > Pro tip: Pass `-w` to the `yarn generate` command so it watches for changes and you don't need to run this command multiple times

+## CMS Integration

+This store is integrated with [VTEX headless CMS](https://www.faststore.dev/tutorials/cms/0).
+To better understand how this integration was done you may refer to the previous link or to [#104](https://github.com/vtex-sites/gatsby.store/pull/104).

+Since we have pages and components rendered with and without CMS we replicate the same folder structure so we can easily identify them:

+- index page without cms: `pages/index.tsx`
+- index page with cms: `pages/cms/index.tsx`
+- global alert component without cms: `components/common/Alert`
+- global alert component with cms: `components/cms/common/Alert`

+> ⚠️ Warning
+> As it is now, to visit the cms integrated homepage, you must go to `your-store.vtex.app/cms`.
+> If you want the cms homepage to be at the root, just replace `pages/cms/index.tsx` with `pages/index.tsx`.

+### CMS configs

+It's possible to change the CMS tenant and workspace at the `store.config.js`

 ## 🎓 Learning the Frameworks

 Looking for more guidance?
 Full documentation for FastStore lives [on this GitHub repository](https://github.com/vtex/faststore).
 Also, for learning Gatsby, take a look at the [Gatsby Website](https://www.gatsbyjs.com/), they have plenty of tutorials and examples in there.